cma-open/overview/README.md

 | individual        | Basic repo using venvs not conda                |  Stable |  Dec, 2024 | 9 | Low |
 |                   |                    |         |  |  | |
 | cma-training      | Couse notes, code examples   |  Paused | Dec, 2024  | 3 | Low |

+---

+Immediate next steps

+- filter down issues and get cmascience working with cmatools
+- clearly label some issues in these two repos to work on later
+- create and use environment repo
+- create and use workflows repo
+- create and use scripts repo